acemod/arma3-wiki/README.md

 ## Help Wanted

-Checkout the open issues and help contribute to the A3 Wiki!
+Checkout the open issues and help contribute to the Arma 3 Wiki!